dragonflyoss/d7y.io/docs/getting-started/quick-start/kubernetes.md

 ![download-back-to-source-tracing](../../resource/getting-started/download-back-to-source-tracing.jpg)

-When pull image back-to-source for the first time through dragonfly, it takes `5.58s` to download the `f643e116a03d9604c344edb345d7592c48cc00f2a4848aaf773411f4fb30d2f5` layer.
+When pull image back-to-source for the first time through Dragonfly, it takes `5.58s` to download the `f643e116a03d9604c344edb345d7592c48cc00f2a4848aaf773411f4fb30d2f5` layer.

 ## Containerd pull image hits the cache of remote peer {#containerd-pull-image-hits-the-cache-of-remote-peer}